2022–23 Liverpool F.C. season: Aftermath

 Liverpool narrowly missed out on Champions League qualification, with winger Mohamed Salah describing himself as "totally devastated".
 It was suggested that reasons for their failure to qualify for the Champions League included the declining form of key members of the team Virgil van Dijk and Fabinho and the vast amount of injuries suffered by Liverpool players.
 On 21 May 2023, addressing the reality of being in the Europa League next season, Klopp stated that Liverpool would "make [the Europa League] our competition".

 After the season ended, many prominent players departed the club.
 Captain Jordan Henderson left to join Al-Ettifaq for a reported transfer fee of £12 million and Fabinho left to join Al-Ittihad for £40 million.
-With the expiry of their contracts, Roberto Firmino, James Milner, Naby Keita and Alex Oxlade-Chamberlain all departed the club.
+With the expiry of their contracts, Roberto Firmino, James Milner, Naby Keïta and Alex Oxlade-Chamberlain all departed the club.
 Following Jordan Henderson's departure, Virgil van Dijk was named as Liverpool's new captain on 31 July 2023.
 Trent Alexander-Arnold succeeded James Milner as vice-captain.
 With a midfield rebuild necessitated, Liverpool duly signed Alexis Mac Allister for £35 million and Dominik Szoboszlai for £60 million.
-Moreover, with attempts to sign first and second-choice defensive midfielders Moisés Caicedo and Roméo Lavia having failed, Liverpool signed Wataru Endō from Stuttgart for £16 million.
-Upon Endō’s transfer to Liverpool, Klopp stated on 18 August 2023 that he was “really happy” and also commented that the Japanese captain was also a “machine on the pitch”.
+Moreover, with attempts to sign first and second-choice defensive midfielders Moisés Caicedo and Roméo Lavia having failed, Liverpool signed Wataru Endo from Stuttgart for £16 million.
+Upon Endo’s transfer to Liverpool, Klopp stated on 18 August 2023 that he was “really happy” and also commented that the Japanese captain was also a “machine on the pitch”.